1120-IC-DISC Schedule K

 What Is Schedule K on Form 1120-IC-DISC?

-• Deferred IC-DISC income, which is retained in the DISC but tracked for future tax recognition
+• Deferred IC-DISC Income: Export profits retained within the DISC that are not currently taxable but must be tracked for future tax recognition.

-The IRS requires a separate line on Schedule K for each shareholder, along with that shareholder’s:
+The IRS requires a dedicated line on Schedule K for every shareholder, detailing their:

 • Taxpayer Identification Number (TIN)

-Each shareholder must be reported on a separate line.
-For each, provide:
+Every shareholder must occupy a unique line.
+For each entry, provide:

-• Taxpayer Identification Number (TIN) – either SSN or EIN
+• Taxpayer Identification Number (TIN): Use an SSN for individuals or an EIN for entities.

-• Ownership Percentage – based on outstanding shares throughout the tax year
+• Ownership Percentage: This must reflect the percentage of outstanding shares held throughout the tax year.

 Step 2: Report Distributions by Type

-• Show the shareholder’s share of export income that is retained (not currently distributed) and eligible for tax deferral.
+• c) Deferred IC-DISC Income: Disclose the shareholder’s share of export profits that remain within the DISC and are eligible for tax deferral.

 Step 3: Reconcile Totals Across Schedules

-• Schedule M-2 – shows accumulated income and retained balances.
+• Schedule M-2: Reconciles accumulated income and retained balances.

-Common Mistake to Avoid: Reporting deferred income on Schedule K but forgetting to show the same amount as retained earnings on Schedule M-2.
+• Common Pitfall: Many filers report deferred income on Schedule K but fail to reflect the same amount as retained earnings on Schedule M-2.
+These numbers must match to the penny.

-• The form is attached to the final 1120-IC-DISC return
+• The schedule is physically (or digitally) attached to the final Form 1120-IC-DISC return.

-• Individuals reporting dividend income on Form 1040
+• Individuals: Need these figures to report dividend income on Form 1040.

 Types of Distributions Reported on Schedule K